amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/kafka-notes.md

 - After connecting to bootstrap broker, we will connected to entire cluster

 Example <br/>

-- If topic "A" has 3 partitions and in 3 brokers cluster, Each broker will have one partition
+- If topic "A" has 2 partitions and in 3 brokers cluster, 2 broker will have one partition each and 3 will not have any partition
-- If topic "B" has 2 partitions and in 3 brokers cluster, 2 broker will have one partition and 3 will not broker will not have any partition
+- If topic "B" has 3 partitions and in 3 brokers cluster, Each broker will have one partition
-- If topic "C" has 4 partitions and in 3 brokers cluster, 3 broker will have one partition each and a broker will have 1 more partition
+- If topic "C" has 4 partitions and in 3 brokers cluster, 3 broker will have one partition each and one of broker will have 1 more partition

 ## Topic Replication
-- Topic should have a replication factor >1, 2 is risky, 3 is GOLD standards
+- Topic should have a replication factor > 1, 2 is risky, 3 is GOLD standards

 ### Leaders
 - At a give point of time, only ONE broker can be leader for a given partition.